 The latest menace dealt by New England’s historic snowbound winter — the creak, crack and boom of collapsing roofs — may get worse as the region heads into a weekend forecast of rain.

 Rooftops, especially flat ones, have buckled under the weight of snow from Rhode Island northward to Maine, and companies like Ottawa eavestrough repair have been working hard to restore the damaged roofs.
-In Massachusetts, 106 roofs have caved in the last two weeks.
+In Massachusetts, 106 roofs have caved in the last two weeks, all of them needing a new roof replacement.
 Two partial roof collapses in Portsmouth, New Hampshire, displaced as many as 700 residents in an apartment complex.

 There have been no reports of death or serious injury in the structural failures.
 That could change with Boston’s next round of foul weather, which will start Saturday.
 Unlike every system since Jan.
 27, it will switch to all rain through the overnight hours, said Alan Dunham, a National Weather Service meteorologist in Taunton, Massachusetts.
 Most legal proceedings can only be filed within a certain window of time.
 This is called the statute of limitations.
 If you do not file your case in time, you will not have your day in court even if your case is valid.
 The statute of limitations on negligence cases varies from state to state.
 This is another reason to make sure you have a quality medical malpractice attorney.
 They will know exactly how much time they have to complete the necessary paperwork to ensure your case is heard.
 Here read more information about the Queens Personal Injury Attorneys.
 In order to protect doctors and insurance providers, there has been a cap put on the amount of money that can be recovered from these cases.
 Similar to the statute of limitations, this amount varies from state to state.
 If you win your case, the amount will be more than sufficient in covering the bills you incurred as a result of the negligence.
 A medical malpractice attorney will ensure that you recover as much monetary compensation as you possibly can for your ordeal.